Jungfrau: Family poses in front of the spectacular mountain panorama at Schynige Platte.

 What you can experience with the Jungfrau Travel Pass

-Cogwheel railroads with the Jungfrau Travel Pass
+Cogwheel trains with the Jungfrau Travel Pass

 With the special price you get up to the Jungfraujoch